AndreaVescovini/PolyhedralDG/DG_code/README.md

 ```
 in order to compile the two examples.
 Again remember to specify `RELEASE=yes` for the optimization.

-Then you can run the exacutables and you can modify some parameters from the
+Then you can run the exacutables `h_convergence` and `p_convergence`, from the
-input files `h_convergence.pot` and `p_convergence.pot`.
+input files `h_convergence.pot` and `p_convergence.pot` you can modify the
+directory that contains the meshes and some other options.